Pietro Badoglio: World War II

-On 24 July 1943, as Italy had suffered several setbacks following the Allied invasion of Sicily in World War II, Mussolini summoned the Fascist Grand Council, which voted no confidence in Mussolini.
-The following day Il Duce was removed from government by King Victor Emmanuel III and arrested.
-On 3 September 1943, General Giuseppe Castellano signed the Italian armistice with the Allies in Cassibile on behalf of Badoglio, who was named Prime Minister of Italy.
-Wary of the potentially hostile German response to the Armistice, Badoglio hesitated to formally announce the treaty.
+On 24 July 1943, as Italy had suffered several setbacks following the Allied invasion of Sicily, Mussolini summoned the Fascist Grand Council, which after Dino Grandi's proposal overwhelmingly voted no confidence in Mussolini.
+The following day, Mussolini was removed from government by King Victor Emmanuel III and arrested after leaving the king's premises.
+On 3 September 1943, after lengthy negotiations with the Allies, General Giuseppe Castellano signed the Italian armistice with the Allies in Cassibile on behalf of Badoglio, who was the Prime Minister of Italy.
+Wary of the potentially hostile German response to the Armistice and German military countermeasures, Badoglio agreed with the Allies to postpone the formal announcement of the Armistice treaty until the moment the Allies would start to land in mainland Italy, which was planned for 9 September.

-On 8 September 1943, the armistice document was published by the Allies in the Badoglio Proclamation, before Badoglio could communicate news of the switch to the Italian armed forces.
-The units of the Italian Royal Army, Royal Navy, and Royal Air Force were generally surprised by the switch and unprepared for German actions to disarm them.
-In the early hours of the following day, 9 September 1943, Badoglio, King Victor Emmanuel, some military ministers, and the Chief of the General Staff escaped to Pescara and Brindisi seeking Allied protection.
+On 8 September 1943, the armistice document was published by the Allies in the Badoglio Proclamation, while Badoglio himself had not informed the Italian armed forces.
+The units of the Italian Royal Army, Royal Navy, and Royal Air Force were thus generally surprised by the change and unprepared for swift German actions to disarm them.
+In the early hours of the following day, 9 September 1943, Badoglio, King Victor Emmanuel, some military ministers, and the chief of the general staff escaped by car from Rome to Pescara and then sailed on corvette "Bayonetta" to Brindisi seeking Allied protection.

-On 23 September 1943, the longer version of the armistice was signed in Malta.
+On 29 September 1943, the longer version of the armistice was signed in Malta by both Badoglio and Eisenhower, commander of Allied Force Headquarters.
 On 13 October, Badoglio and the Kingdom of Italy officially declared war on Nazi Germany.
 Badoglio continued to head the government for another nine months.

-On 9 June 1944, following the German rescue of Mussolini, the capture of Rome by the allies, and increasingly strong opposition to his government, Badoglio was replaced by Ivanoe Bonomi of the Labour Democratic Party.
+In June 1944 Badoglio resigned and on 18 June 1944, Ivanoe Bonomi was appointed to the post of prime minister.

 Final years

 Due to increased tensions with the Soviet Union, the British government saw Badoglio as a guarantor of an anti-communist post-war Italy.
 Consequently, Badoglio was never tried for Italian war crimes committed in Africa.

-Badoglio died in Grazzano Badoglio on 1 November 1956.
+Badoglio died in the comune of his birth, Grazzano Badoglio, on 1 November 1956.